 If you have a muscle group that is too tight or painful to directly press down on, you can always shift the roller around and put pressure on the surrounding area instead.

-This can help gradually relax the surrounding muscles and may eventually lower the pain to a level where you can return the roller later.
+This can help gradually relax the surrounding muscles and may eventually lower the pain to a level where you can return to the spot later.
 This might happen during the same session or over a period of several weeks.

 Over time, you should be able to use the foam roller over the regular trouble spots of your body.

 You can use a foam roller just about any time you want.
-Some people will use it before their workout to help improve mobility and full range of motion!
+Some people will use it before their workout to help improve mobility and increase their range of motion!

-Some will use it after a workout as part of their cool down to help reduce soreness.
+Some will use it after a workout as part of their cool down to help reduce soreness and help with stretching.

-For me, I have been doing 10 minutes of mobility and flexibility work every morning for 11 months.
+For me, I have been doing 10 minutes of mobility and flexibility work every morning for 18 months or so.
 About 3 out of 5 of those mornings I foam roll, while the other 2 I use a massage gun or stretch.

 Which brings me to the next technique.